 Indigenous Canadians are a particularly disadvantaged group.
 They have traditionally "viewed health in a balanced and holistic way, with connections between spiritual, emotional, mental and physical dimensions," but colonization destabilized their culture and put them at a drastic disadvantage (PHAC, 2018, p.
 7).
 The process of colonization involves "cultural genocide, the spread of deadly diseases, the banning of Indigenous languages, forced assimilation, and the illegalization of social, cultural, and spiritual practices" (Mitchell et al., 2019, p.
 78).
-In Canada, colonization also involved the alienation of Indigenous people through forced displacement from their traditional territories and the removal of Indigenous children were abused and Indigenous culture and language were forbidden- and then through the Child Welfare System (Phillips-Beck et al., 2020).
+In Canada, colonization also involved the alienation of Indigenous people through forced displacement from their traditional territories and the removal of Indigenous children from their families and their culture, first to Indian Residential Schools-in which children were abused and Indigenous culture and language were forbidden-and then through the Child Welfare System (Phillips-Beck et al., 2020).
 These practices severed Indigenous people from their spiritual, cultural, and physical connections to their land and traditional way of life (Ayo, 2012).